vjludovico/odin_project1/README.md

     Do not worry about making your project look nice on a mobile device.
 We’ll learn that later.
     When you finish, don’t forget to push it up to GitHub!

+TODO Work on top left and top right containers and flexboxes